Self-Initiated Program (SIP) Approvals

 The weekly participation requirement for a SIP is an average of 30 hours per week, with some exceptions.

-For one-parent AUs, the SIP participation requirement is 30 hours per week.
+For one-parent Assistance Units (AUs), the SIP participation requirement is 30 hours per week.
 And when the:

-• Household has a 35-hour participation requirement, then SIP requirement for the first parent is 30 hours per week, which means that remainder of hours can be met by the SIP parent, or shared by the other non-SIP parent in the home.
+- Household has a 35-hour participation requirement, then the SIP requirement for the first parent is 30 hours per week, which means that the remainder of the hours can be met by the SIP parent, or shared by the other non-SIP parent in the home.

 Supervised Study Time

-Structured or supervised study/homework time, hereafter referred to as supervised study time, is done in a location such as at a structured academic setting, where the student is also supervised by designated staff.
-The study is embedded within WTW activities for community partner schools, or any school that provides a structured setting for studying.
+Structured or supervised study/homework time, hereafter referred to as supervised study time, is done in a location such as a structured academic setting, where the student is also supervised by designated staff.
+The study is embedded within WTW activities for any school that provides a structured setting for studying.
+Supervised study time is based on the actual verified hours the SIP participant spends in supervised study.
+The actual hours of supervised study time must be documented and verified by the educational institution.

 Unsupervised Study Time